amasotti/wikivoyage-nastoshka-bot/README.md

 ## Features
 Here a list of the available scripts:
-- `empty-da-sapere`: check the pages with empty "Da sapere" section and lists these pages in a report logfile.
 - `sort-template`: sort the params of a template in a page.
 Useful for `{{Citylist}}` template, where moving the different params is cumbersome.
 This script needs (to be improved and...) two additional params:
     - `--target-page`: the page where the template is located and where the sorting will be applied